poseidon/matchbox/Documentation/bootcfg.md

 To use Ignition, set the `coreos.config.url` kernel option to reference the `bootcfg` [Ignition endpoint](api.md#ignition-config), which will render the `ignition_id` file.
 Be sure to add the `coreos.first_boot` option as well.

-### Configs
+#### Configs

+Profiles can reference various templated configs.
 Ignition templates can be JSON or YAML files (rendered as JSON).
 Cloud-Config templates can be a script or YAML file.
-Both may contain [Go template](https://golang.org/pkg/text/template/) elements which will be executed with machine Group [metadata](#groups-and-metadata).
+Generic configs can be provided in any format.
+Each template may contain [Go template](https://golang.org/pkg/text/template/) elements which will be executed with machine Group [metadata](#groups-and-metadata).
 For details and examples:

 * [Ignition Config](ignition.md)
 * [Cloud-Config](cloud-config.md)